Skip to content

 Request body

-The request body should contain a JSON object with the following collection properties:
+Your request body should contain a JSON object with these collection properties:

 ParameterTypeRequiredDescription

-namestringYesUnique name for the collection (can include letters, numbers, hyphens, and underscores)
+namestringYesUnique name for the collection (can include letters, numbers, hyphens, and _)

 descriptionstringNoOptional description explaining the collection’s purpose